 One of the first things you will do in any accounting system is set up your chart of accounts.
+In today’s blog, we walk you through setting up a chart of accounts for your real estate management company.

 The Chart of Accounts has Several Main Functions: